Announcement :

 About Me

 Fakalofa lahi atu - kia mutolu oti.
 Koe higoa haaku ko Mike Douglas.
 Hau au he maaga ko Avatele i Niue mo Tunangamanono mo Vailima i Samoa.
 Koe haaku a hoana ko Holly, tokoua e ha maua a tau fanau.
 Tama fakamua ko e tama taane ko Cole, mau a ia kia Millie ti taha e tama taane ha laua ko Hezekiah laua ko Ali-Ella.
 Tama ke ua aki ha maua koe tama fifine ko Amelie.
-I’m excited to lead both Future Force and Ngākau Mahaki, having a bigger team and bringing together a plethora of skills and experiences.
-It’ll be great to see our tamariki grow in their learning of soft skills and the core curriculum areas, while upholding our school's values.
+I’m thrilled to be leading the charge in Future Force!
+My philosophy is simple: students learn best when they feel safe and connected, so I put building genuine relationships at the heart of everything I do.
+I’m also lucky enough to share a classroom with my wife, Holly - we’re a package deal dedicated to seeing our tamariki thrive in both their core curriculum and those all-important soft skills.
+I’m looking forward to a year of growth, school values, and hopefully getting the kids to laugh at at least one of my jokes.
+It hasn’t happened yet, but it will happen…I think!

 Holly Douglas